open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 When all evaluation and parsing of the single mechanisms is done, the overall status is determined.
 If there are multiple results for a specific mechanism, the best result of that mechanism is picked and only that result for that specific mechanism contributes to the overall result.

 If the `DMARC` status is `fail` then the overall result of the message is set to `fail`.
-If the `DMARC` status is `pass` and there is a domain match then the overall status is set to `pass`.
+If the `DMARC` status is `pass` and there is a domain match then the overall status is set to `pass` and no further evaluation takes place.
 If `DMARC` is not present or its status is set to other than `pass` and there is no domain match, then the `DKIM` mechanism is checked.

 If the `DKIM` status is `pass` and there is a domain match, then the overall status is set to `pass`, or to `neutral` if there is no domain match.
 If the `DKIM` status is other than `pass` or `fail`, then that status is converted to their respective overall status.

 Last, the `SPF` status is evaluated.
 Always depending on whether there is a domain match, the overall status is set to `pass` if the `SPF` status is also set to `pass`.
 Otherwise, it will be set to `neutral` or `fail` depending on whether the `DKIM` mechanism failed previously.
 An overall status of `neutral` or `fail` is also set when the status of `SPF` is neutral and there is or isn't a domain match respectively.

-The entire decision algorithm is summed up in the following table:
+The decision algorithm for DKIM and SPF is summed up in the following table:

  SPF                                       | DKIM                                       | Domain Match                                    | Result
 -------------------------------------------|--------------------------------------------|:-----------------------------------------------:|---------------------------------------------